 The Corporation's general objective when managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at September 30, 2017, the Corporation had cash balances of \$4,606 (September 30, 2016 - \$2,091) for settling current liabilities of \$69,113 (September 30, 2016 - \$48,703).
-On September 30, 2016, current liabilities included \$35,077 of debt which was classified as current as the Corporation was in violation of certain financial covenants.
+As at September 30, 2018, the Corporation had cash balances of \$8,276 for settling current liabilities of \$3,818, liquidity is expected to be sufficient to fund the operations of the Corporation for the next twelve months.